wladimir-computin/FimiX8-SDFG/README.md

 ### Generate sd-card-flashable fr_firmware.bin images for Fimi X8 SE

 ## About the way FIMI implemented the update procedure
-*While updating the drone via the App, this is what actually happens in background:
+*While updating the drone via the App, this is what actually happens in the background:

  0. App querys firmware information from the drone.
  1. App querys firmware information from Fimi's backend api.